JetBrains/intellij-sdk-docs/topics/reference_guide/icons.md

 Plugins need icons mostly for [](basic_action_system.md), custom component renderers, [](tool_windows.md), etc.

 > Plugin _Logos_, which represent a plugin itself, have different requirements than icons used within a plugin.
-> For more information, see the [](plugin_icon_file.md).
+> For more information, see the [](plugin_icon_file.md) section.
 >

 ## Platform vs. Custom Icons

 Plugins should reuse existing platform icons whenever possible.
-Use [Icons list](https://jetbrains.design/intellij/resources/icons_list/) to browse existing icons.
+Use the [Icons list](https://jetbrains.design/intellij/resources/icons_list/) to browse existing icons.
 Platform icons are located in [`AllIcons`](%gh-ic%/platform/util/ui/src/com/intellij/icons/AllIcons.java).
-Icons from plugins are located in corresponding `<PLUGIN_NAME>Icons` class (e.g., [`GithubIcons`](%gh-ic%/plugins/github/gen/org/jetbrains/plugins/github/GithubIcons.java)).
+Icons from plugins are located in the corresponding `<PLUGIN_NAME>Icons` class (e.g., [`GithubIcons`](%gh-ic%/plugins/github/gen/org/jetbrains/plugins/github/GithubIcons.java)).

-If custom icons are required, please refer to detailed [design guide](https://jetbrains.design/intellij/principles/icons/).
+If custom icons are required, please refer to the detailed [design guide](https://jetbrains.design/intellij/principles/icons/).
 To generate SVG icons suited for the IntelliJ-based IDEs, also consider third-party web tool [IntelliJ Icon Generator](https://bjansen.github.io/intellij-icon-generator/).

 ## Organizing Icons

 > See [Action Basics](%gh-sdk-samples%/action_basics) sample plugin as a reference.
->

-In the case of a Gradle-based project, icons should be placed in the <path>resources</path> folder.
+In the case of a Gradle-based project, icons should be placed in the <path>resources</path> directory.
 If the project is DevKit-based, the recommended approach is to put icons to a dedicated [source root](https://www.jetbrains.com/help/idea/content-roots.html) marked as <control>Resources Root</control>, e.g., <path>icons</path> or <path>resources</path>.

 If the icons are referenced only in <path>[plugin.xml](plugin_configuration_file.md)</path> attributes or elements, or in the [`@Presentation`](%gh-ic%/platform/analysis-api/src/com/intellij/ide/presentation/Presentation.java) `icon` attribute, then they can be [referenced](#using-icons) by paths.
-In case the icons are referenced from the code and/or XML many times, it's convenient to organize them in an [icons holder class](#icons-class).
+In case the icons are referenced from the code and/or XML many times, it's convenient to organize them in an [icon holder class](#icons-class).

 ### Icons Class